The Top 27 Software Engineer Interview Questions You Need to Know

 But you can plan, and the best way to prepare for your interview is to know what to expect when the time comes.
 Software engineer interview questions can vary from company to company.
 Still, we will look at the four main types of questions that an interviewer may ask in a software engineering interview.

 These are the questions that are asked at all interviews, regardless of the job you are applying for.
 The reason interviewers ask is so the company can get a better understanding of who you are.
 Many of these questions will be about your resume and your experience at your previous job.
 It is always important to be honest when answering these questions because both you and the interviewer are looking for a good fit, and honesty will help both parties make the best decision.

 Here are some general questions interviewers might ask:

-- Why did you leave your last job?
+1) Why did you leave your last job?

-- What are your career goals?
+3) What are your career goals?

-It is also important to note that the technical questions being asked will vary from algorithms, to construction, to implementation and design.
-And a lot of times there is not a right or wrong answer, meaning it is entirely up to you to explain why you answered them the way you did.
-The goal of this is for the company to get a better understanding of how you interpret concepts and ideas and how well you can explain them.
+It is also important to note that the technical questions asked will cover various topics, including algorithms, data structures, networking, systems design, object-oriented programming, and APIs.
+Many times there will not be a right or wrong answer to the questions asked, meaning it is entirely up to you to explain why you answered them the way you did.
+With these types of questions, the interviewer is trying to understand how you interpret and explain complex technical concepts.

 Below is a list of some basic technical questions that you might see at your next job interview: